guettli/programming-guidelines/README.md

 ### Loop in DB, not in your code

 Do the filtering in the database.
-In most cases it is faster then the loops in your programming language.
+In most cases, it is faster than the loops in your programming language.
 And if the DB is not fast enough, then I guess there is just the matching index missing up to now.

 ### Do permission checking via SQL

-Imagine you have three models (users, groups and permissions) as tables in a relational database system.
+Imagine you have three models (users, groups, and permissions) as tables in a relational database system.

 Most systems do the permission checking via source code.
 Example: `if